How Safe is Vaping Really?

 While there are reasons why some, especially teenagers, may believe vaping is healthier than the alternative, the simple answer seems to be that it’s be too soon to tell.

 According to Palo Alto Medical Foundation physician Sarah Robinson, it often takes medical officials a minimum of 20 years to be certain if an ingredient or chemical is carcinogenic.
 Vapes only came into popularity a few years ago and thus have not received the testing necessary to establish their safety.
+Vapes only came into popularity a few years ago and thus have not received the testing necessary to establish their safety.”

 From the surface, it appears as though vaping has few, if any, health effects compared to smoking a cigarette — this is one of the main reason teenagers are attracted to this new drug.